Navid200/xDrip/docs/Dexcom/OB1Debug.md

 Enter a note to identify the device and refer to it when you inform us that you have uploaded the logs.

 To disable this, go to `Settings` &#8722;> `Less common settings` &#8722;> `Extra Logging Settings` &#8722;> `Extra tags for logging`.
-Delete the content and click on "OK".
+Delete the content and click on `OK`.